BLOG

 You'll also need to get a clear picture of what's happening in your marketplace, what your competitors are doing and how their pricing stacks up against your plans.

-Even if you're making products in your kitchen, start thinking about how to scale up the volume, as well as meeting regulatory requirements for food safety and hygiene.
+Even if you're making products in your kitchen, start thinking about how to scale up the volume, as well as keeping to the law and following basic food hygiene procedures.

 If you're looking to outsource manufacturing straight away, The Association for Contract Manufacturing, Packing, Fulfilment & Logistics can put you in touch with partners.

-If you have plans to target larger retailers, look at getting your production site certified by an appropriate body to prove that your food is safe and legal.
+If you have plans to target larger retailers, look at getting an appropriate body to certify your production site to prove that your food is safe and legal.

-SALSA, which stands for Safe and Local Supplier Approval, runs an approval scheme, which helps local food producers sell to national and regional buyers.
+SALSA runs an approval scheme which helps local food producers sell to national and regional buyers.
 This is usually the best bet in the beginning as it's only granted to suppliers who can demonstrate to an auditor that they produce safe and legal food.

 Building a strong USP (unique selling point) is critical in helping you target your consumers effectively and in getting your product listed.

-"Even with a fantastic product, you need a point of difference if you're going to persuade retailers to list your brand," said Jo Densley of Relish Marketing.
+"Even with a fantastic product, you need a point of difference if you're going to persuade retailers to list your brand.

-You'll stand a much better chance of getting your product listed if you're clear about how the USP ties in with your consumer research and can show there is demand for your product.
+You'll stand a much better chance of getting your product listed if you're clear about how the USP ties in with your consumer research and can show there's demand for your product.

 When it comes to food products, packaging isn't just about creating something that looks good and sells your brands and its values - it also has to be safe.

-What type of packaging requirements do you need to tick off to ensure your product is safe and legal?
+What type of packaging requirements do you need to tick off to make sure your product is safe and legal?
 If you're not sure, you may need help from a packaging technologist.

 The type of packaging you choose could also affect what shelf life you can give your products.
 And it will need to protect your product through your sales channels, whether that's online, wholesale or direct to retail.